SP5555/simple-neural-network/README.md

 # Simple Neural Network

 ## Overview
-This is the very simple, yet *powerful* example of a fully functional neural network implemented from scratch in Python (with numpy).
+This project is an intermediate level, fully functional neural network implemented from scratch in Python.
+Initially started out as a simple Python project to neural networks, it has gradually evolved into a more robust form.

+White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of Linear Algebra and Calculus can learn to predict.

+First off, a huge shoutout to the awesome **NumPy** library, which is pretty much responsible for 99% of this neural network’s speed.

 - [Features](#features)
 - [Installation Instructions](#installation-instructions)